 1. Create a vibrant network of regional associations of Jesuit higher education institutions in order to assist them with collaboration, both within and among the Conferences.

-2. Implement the calls of GCs35 and 36 that all our institutions should promote the faith that does justice and become communities of discernment and reconciliation.
+2. Implement the calls of General Congregations 35 and 36: that all our institutions should promote a faith that does justice and become communities of discernment and reconciliation.

 3. Better serve the mission of the Church by advancing Catholic Social Thought through teaching, research and advocacy.